sqlite/sqlite/autosetup/README.md

   _after_ the test for zlib because the results of the `-rpath` test implicitly modified global state which broke the zlib feature test.
-Because the feature tests no longer (intentionally) modify global state, that is not an issue.)
+Because the feature tests no longer (intentionally) modify shared global state, that is not an issue.)

 In this build, cases where feature tests modify global state in such a way that it may impact later feature tests are either (A) very